Zvārde Parish: History

-In 1935, Kuldīga district Zvārde parish had an area of 214.1 km² and 3117 inhabitants.
+In 1935, Kuldīga district Zvārde parish had an area of 214.1 km^{2} and 3117 inhabitants.
 In 1945, Ķerkliņu, Striķu and Zvārdes village councils were established in the parish, but in 1949 the parish was liquidated.
 In 1954, at the request of the Soviet Union Ministry of Defense, aviations Zvārde bombing range was established in most of the parish territory.
 The villages were liquidated and their territories were added to the villages of Novadnieki Parish (Striķi and Zvārde villages) and Lielauce Parish (Ķerkliņi village).
 In 1993, Zvārde the parish was re-established, including most of the territory of the former parish.
 In 2009, the parish was included as an administrative territory Saldus Municipality.